-Blood clots, cerebral venous thrombosis and pulmonary embolism continue to be major vaccine adverse events, especially after adenovector covid vaccines (AstraZeneca, Johnson&Johnson).
-Several countries have already stopped the use of adenovector vaccines altogether or in non-senior citizens.
-Most recently, Italy took this decision, too, after several young women died.
+Blood clots, stroke and pulmonary embolism continue to be major covid vaccine adverse events, especially after adenovector covid vaccines (AstraZeneca, Johnson&Johnson).
+In response, several countries have suspended the use of adenovector covid vaccines altogether or in non-senior citizens, in whom the risk is most pronounced.

-Life-threatening blood clots have also affected athletes; notable examples include a US elite runner and a professional basketball player in Germany, who required emergency brain surgery.
-A 44-year-old BBC moderator died due to blood clots and cerebral bleeding caused by the AstraZeneca vaccine.
-Several cases of leg amputations due to vaccine-induced blood clots have also been reported.
+Life-threatening blood clots have also affected professional athletes and have caused pulmonary embolism (blood clots in the lung) and cerebral bleeding.
+A 44-year-old BBC moderator died due cerebral bleeding caused by the AstraZeneca vaccine.
+Several cases of leg amputations due to vaccine-induced blood clots have also been reported (see image below).

-Of note, the risk of blood clots may significantly increase during air travel.
-British Airways confirmed the death of three of their pilots, aged 30 to 55, without disclosing their cause of death or vaccination status.
+Of note, the risk of blood clots may increase during air travel.
+In June 2021, British Airways confirmed the death of three of their pilots, aged 30 to 55, without disclosing their cause of death or vaccination status.
 A German Lufthansa First Officer collapsed during a flight from Spain to Germany.

 E) Severe skin reactions

-Severe skin reactions have been reported quite frequently after covid vaccinations.
-They include various types of rashes and eczema, chronic hives, but also immune responses affecting blood vessels in the skin (eryhtema multiforme), or due to a vaccine-induced bleeding disorder (thrombotic thrombocytopenic purpura).
+Skin reactions have been reported quite frequently after covid vaccinations.
+They include various types of rashes and eczema, chronic hives, but also immune responses affecting blood vessels in the skin (vasculitis, eryhtema multiforme, or thrombotic thrombocytopenic purpura).

 F) Eye disorders and blindness

-Covid vaccines may lead to bleeding or inflammation in the eyes and, in severe cases, to blindness.
+Covid vaccines may lead to bleeding and inflammation in the eyes and, in severe cases, to retinal detachment and blindness.
 In the UK, several hundred cases of post-vaccination blindness have been reported.
-In the US, about 1,500 reports to the VAERS system mention post-vaccination blindness.
+In the US, about 2,500 reports to the VAERS system mention post-vaccination blindness.
 There are also reports of post-vaccination eye disorders affecting the eye lens (e.g. cataract), but the causality is currently less clear in these cases.

 G) Bell’s palsy (facial paralysis)